Nothing beats escaping into a good fantasy romance. These 17 LGBTQ+ Fantasy Romance books will transport you to another world.

 4. The Lightning Struck Heart by TJ Klune

-It follows Sam.
-One day, in an alleyway in the slums if a city, he turns a group of teenagers into stone completely by accident.
+We follow Sam.
+One day, in an alleyway in the slums of a city, he accidentally turns a group of teenagers into stone.

 Of course, this catches the attention of a higher power.